Oooom/set-cover-problem-using-dp/README.md

-# set-cover-problem-using-dp
+# solving-set-cover-problem

-We have solved the set cover problem using Dynamic Programming approach.
+We have solved the set cover problem using Greedy approach.

 Collaborators on this repo:
 @SwathyD
-@UtkarshJain
+@jainut20
 @Oooom